 A comprehensive review of the Pine Point TIA and its management should be undertaken annually by the EoR or designate.
-This review shall be submitted to MVLWB.
+This review shall be submitted to MVLWB within 90 days of the date on which the inspection takes place.
 The inspection shall consist of a geotechnical assessment of the conditions of the dykes, spillways, and would typically be conducted following the freshet period.